 Artists’ Critique & Conversation is FREE and the public is encouraged to attend.
 A bar is available with beer, wine, water and soft drinks.
 Artists of every medium and skill level are encouraged to participate in the critiques.
 Each critique will review up to 9 artists, and all artists must sign up in advance.

 Our Artists’ Critiques have been well received.
 Artist D. Renée Wilson writes, “Tonight’s critique was immensely informative and enjoyable; Excellent panelists, interesting discussion, and a wide variety of work.
 I am definitely looking forward to attending more of your events here.
 Kudos!”

-Click HERE to sign up for YOUR Critique!
+Click here to sign up for YOUR Critique!